nichsedge/digital-garden/content/Figure/Nassim Nicholas Taleb.md

 #### Example: Bayesian Coverage

-A Bayesian might use a Beta prior to model the error rate \( p \).
+A Bayesian might use a Beta prior to model the error rate $p$.
 The posterior distribution, given observed data, allows for the construction of credible intervals with desired coverage properties.

 ### 7. Practical Example: Estimating Die Probabilities